fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 **Summary:** IWSAM implementations are not within the parameterizable "core" portion of the langauge.
 Plumbing parameters to IWASM implementations is not possible without changing IWSAM definitions or adding more generic parameters.
 Using IWSAMs expose you to the open-ended risk that you will have to remove them should the structure or requirements of your code change.

+> NOTE: Some types are highly semantically stable, e.g. framework types and numeric types.
+In these cases IWSAM implementations like "add two integers" are highly stable and aren't subject to requirements change.
+This is why these types are so amenable to IWSAMs.
+However your application code almost certainly isn't like this.

-> ASIDE: The same problem applies to a very small extent when using some other C#/F# constructs such as operators, which must have static implementations.
-However it is fairly routine to remove the use of these, and they rarely need to capture, and they do not participate in compositional framework design.
+> ASIDE: A similar class of "it's static" problem applies when using some other C#/F# constructs such as operators, which must have static method implementations.
+However it's fairly routine to switch these to methods if necessary.

 > NOTE: Haskell's type classes have this problem.
 Scala's 'implicits' do **not** suffer this problem - implicit implementations can be local and can capture, something seen as adding major flexibility and built on long experience.
 F# SRTPs have this problem but are not widely used in user code.

 > NOTE: As [pointed out on twitter](https://twitter.com/Savlambda/status/1542141589551779841) it is possible to plumb "ultimately statically known" information to an IWSAM implementation by passing yet another IWSAM constrained type parameter.
-This means doubling down on the complexity and more and more type-level parameterization.
-However any feature which takes away the ability to plumb information from A to B by passing a simple, normal parameter takes you away from the most fundamental way to control complexity in programming.
-It's saying Lambda is not the Ultimate, but rather TypeLambda or Functor etc. is.
+This means doubling down on more type-level parameterization, with ever more IWSAMs for passing information around.

 ### Drawback - Three ways to abstract